tharumbun/cactus/src/content/post/coffee-shops-phnom-penh.md

 ---
 title: "Best cafes in Phnom Penh"
 publishDate: "28 May 2023"
-description: Here are 5 popular coffee shops in Phnom Penh
+description: In Phnom Penh, more and more cafés compete by offering
 tags: ["food"]
 ---